 Rosemont College recognizes that adult students encounter professional and personal reasons for suspending their education.
-Students may notify their Director and/or SGPS Student Services when he/she expect to step out for a session(s).
-Students who are eligible to register but have not done so are normally contacted by their Program Director and/or Student Services to help them become re-engaged in their program at the earliest opportunity.
+Students may notify their Director and/or SGPS Student Services when they expect to step out for a session(s).
+Students who are eligible to register but have not done so are normally contacted by their Program Director and/or Student Services to help them become reengaged in their program at the earliest opportunity.